 Would you like to install a toilet in a bathroom that is situated far below the main drain line?
-The best macerating toilet would be more than ideal, being that they are also easy to install (no plumbing change required).
+The best macerating toilet would be more than ideal.
+They’re easy to install because no plumbing change is required.

 Macerating toilets can be installed in the most unusual locations.
-Upflush toilets can also fit in some traditional homes that require a toilet to be placed far away from the main drain line.
+They can be used in homes that require a toilet to be placed far away from the main drain line.

 - 1 Comparing the 10 Best Macerating (Upflush) Toilets